What is ‘Making Tax Digital’?

 Your accountant should be able to support you through any changes, providing the ongoing services that you need.
 These changes are so fundamental to traditional accounting services that you’ll need to review your record keeping systems, and to reconsider what work you decide to do yourself and which activities you’d like your accountant to handle.

-When does MTD come into effect?
+When did MTD come into effect?

-Income Tax (self employed, partnerships, trusts and landlords who complete self assessment tax returns): Making Tax Digital is expected to become mandatory for income tax reporting, but not before 2020.
+Income Tax (self employed, partnerships, LLPs, trusts and landlords who complete self assessment tax returns): Making Tax Digital is expected to become mandatory for income tax reporting, but not before 2020.
 Pilots of MTD for income tax have started.

 Corporation tax (limited companies): The timings for MTD for corporation tax have yet to be confirmed but it will not become mandatory before April 2020.